bixb922/freezefs/README.md

 ```
 The next step is to include myfolder.py the manifest.py used for freezing the MicroPython image, as well as vfsfrozen.py, which is the file system manager of this utility.

-When booting up the microcontroller, and once ```import myfolder``` has been executed, the above file structure is mounted (using os.mount() internally) at /myfolder, and the files and folders will appear under /myfolder on the microcontroller as read only files.
+When booting up the microcontroller, and once ```import myfolder``` has been executed, the above file structure is mounted (using ```os.mount()``` internally) at /myfolder, and the files and folders will appear under /myfolder on the microcontroller as read only files.
 The files are not copied to /myfolder, but remain in the MicroPython image on flash.

+## Try out the example
 To try out the example, create myfolder with your files and subfolders, and run:
 ```
 python freezeFS.py myfolder myfolder.py